-If the above option do not suit your preferences you may purchase a suitable laptop from any supplier provided it meets the minimum standards set out above.
-Please also keep in mind that most vendors sell laptops with a 12-month return-to-base warranty, rather than a 3-year warranty as offered above.
+If the above option does not suit your preference you may purchase a suitable laptop from any supplier provided it meets the minimum standards set out above.
+Please also keep in mind that most vendors sell laptops with a 12-month return-to-base warranty, rather than a 3-year warranty offered by CompNow.
 Obtaining or negotiating an extended warranty is highly recommended.
 We also recommend considering insurance against accidental damage and loss.
 It may be worth investigating if your home and contents policies and/or credit card provider offers extensions to cover laptops.
-Computers Now are happy to organise insurance to devices even if you have purchased it from another store (9951 7904).

 Provide a pre-existing laptop of your own

-You may provide an existing device that you already own.
-However, please check that it satisfies the above requirements, as many older laptops will suffer from battery degradation and may not have compatible wireless.
+You can also provide an existing device that you already own.
+However, please check that it satisfies the above requirements, as many older laptops will suffer from battery degradation, may not have compatible wireless cards or may be running older and non-compatible operating systems.
 Again, it needs to be stressed that no recharging will be available at school during the day.

 Do I need to purchase software?

 The only software you may wish to purchase is security software such as anti-virus.
 All other general-use software is either provided by the College or freely available on the internet.

 Security software is critical for Windows laptops and also highly recommended for Macs.
 There are numerous commercial paid versions, and often new laptops will come with a security suite pre-loaded.
 There are also several free programs available.
 AVG Free and Malwarebytes are recommended for Windows, Malwarebytes and Sophos Free are suited to Macs.
 The choice to either buy a commercial product or use a free product is entirely up to you and what you are comfortable with.

 Licensed Software provided by the College